|

 "The Fighting Marlins"

-VP-40 Crew 6 patch for the deployment with P-3B Orions to Sangley Point in the Phillipines during which they manned a detachment at U-tapao Royal Thai Navy Base, Thailand.
+VP-40 Crew 6 patch for the deployment with P-3B Orions to Sangley Point in the Phillipines during which they manned a detachment at U-Tapao Royal Thai Navy Base, Thailand.

 Crew list avaiable to the buyer